 It all revolves around “engaging content”: relevant content with which you can reach out to your fans and their friends, have them engage with your brand, and (hopefully) influences them.
 You can achieve this in two steps.

 The first step starts with making sure that whatever the title of the article promises to your audience is what it delivers.
 A good title is crucial, after all, you want people to click through to the content.
 Having a short video or a paragraph of text as an intro to the article can help back up the claims you make in your title and get people interested in clicking through.

-The next step is making content which is interesting, engaging and relevant to your target audience.
+The next step is making content that is interesting, engaging, and relevant to your target audience.
 A couple of things you could think of are:

 - Try to figure out what content you already have readily available

 A lot of times you can find moments throughout your day which can be used for new content.
 For example show people some behind the scene videos at your company.
-Or maybe there is an interesting milestone you achieved, or an (offline) publication which in which you appeared;
+Or maybe there is an interesting milestone you achieved or an (offline) publication in which you appeared;